HanetakaChou/PDF/README.md

 **A:** No, it's a separate branch of the engine.
 The UE plug-in interface is very limiting, and complicated technologies like VXGI cannot work through it.
 In order to combine several GameWorks technologies, you have to merge the corresponding branches.
 Alternatively, you can use a third-party merged branch.

 **Q:** What are the minimum and recommended PC system requirements to run VXGI?
 **A:** Minimum: a 64-bit Windows 7 system with any DirectX 11 class GPU.
-Recommended: a fast 4+ core processor (more is better because VXGI needs to compile a few heavy shaders for every material), 16 GB of system memory, and an NVIDIA GeForce GTX 9xx series GPU (GM20x or newer architecture).
+Recommended: a fast 4+ core processor (more is better because VXGI needs to compile a few heavy shaders for every material), 16 GB of system memory, and an NVIDIA GeForce 900-series or later GPU.
+Other GPUs support VXGI operation in occlusion-only mode, i.e. VXAO or VXAL.

 **Q:** Do I have to build the engine from source to use VXGI, or there is a binary distribution available somewhere?
 **A:** Currently there are no binary distributions, so you have to build it.
 It's not that hard, all you need is a free edition of Microsoft Visual Studio 2015 or 2017.